Kolodzinski/PlaywrightJS/readme.md

 1. Clone the repo to your local machine.
 2. Navigate to the repo and install dependencies: $npm install
-3. Run the tests: $npx playwright test --project=chromium To run in headded mode (with opening the browser) add "--headded": $npx playwright test --project=chromium --headded
+3. Run the tests: $npx playwright test --project=chromium To run in headded mode (with opening the browser) add "--headed": $npx playwright test --project=chromium --headed